 This is Emer O’Kelly in the Sunday Independent about that same cycle lane:

 The problem is, O’Kelly made her comments in 2015.
-Nearly half a decade before cycle lane protected cycle lanes were added to just sections of the quays.
-Yet, she thought the then imaginary cycle lanes were causing traffic back then.
+Nearly half a decade before protected cycle lanes were added to just sections of the quays.
+Yet, she thought an imaginary cycle lane were causing traffic back then.

 In the main photo of this article, is an example section of the cycle route along the quays.
 In the whole photo, the count of people I can see is: